siramsay/100-days-of-code-R3/README.md

 **CSS** Continued with what has become the tunnel animation.

 From Yesterday
-- work out the loop as the loop started in the middle, now it meanders
+- worked out the loop as the loop started in the middle, now it meanders
 - fade in the rectangle after the delay. use opacity.

+**Thoughts** Even though the meander works the delay is a little strange. the second part of the animation starts first and then starts again.
+Really need to spend some time to sit down and work this out on paper.
+- to reverse this remove the @for $i from -22 through -1 {} and make the first function 1 through 46.

 **Link to work:**
 1. Local